 Sergeant John McDonald Baillie was killed in action at Armentières on Monday 8th January 1917, aged 48.
 His regimental number was 400 and he served in B Company 39th Battalion Australian Infantry, Australian Imperial Force

-Born about 1869 in Rogart, Sutherland, John Emigrated to Australia aged 20, His parents were John and Jean Baillie, John’s wife named Elizabeth Baillie of Johnston Street, St Kilda, Victoria, Australia, John’s wife Elizabeth (nee Pidd) who was born 12 October 1874 in Queensland, Australia.
-They married on 12 May1891 and had 4 children together.
+Born about 1869 in Rogart, Sutherland, John Emigrated to Australia aged 20, His parents were John and Jean Baillie, and his wife was Elizabeth Baillie (nee Pidd) of Johnston Street, St Kilda, Victoria, Australia.
+John’s wife Elizabeth was born 12 October 1874 in Queensland, Australia; they had married on 12 May 1891 and had 4 children together.

 Service record shows Sergeant number 618 then renumbered 400, appears to have been reduced to private on enlistment and with B Coy 23rd (Depot) Batt, promoted again to Sergeant 01/05/1916,

 Embarked on “A.11.
 ASCANIUS” from Melbourne 27.5.16 to Davenport 18.7.16